 What is An Insurance Write-off?

-There are four categories, namely A, B, S, and N, that are part of a code of practice prepared by the Association of British Insurers (ABI).
-ABI took assistance from different institutes such as the DVLA and the Department for Transport and the British Vehicle Salvage Federation to develop these classes.
+There are four write-off categories namely A, B, S, and N, that are part of a code of practice prepared by the Association of British Insurers (ABI).
+ABI took assistance from different institutes such as the DVLA and the Department for Transport, and the British Vehicle Salvage Federation to develop these classes.

 ABI updated the write-off categories in October 2017, where they changed Category C and Category D with Category S and Category N, respectively.

-The ‘N’ stands here for Non-structural damage meaning the accident caused harm to brakes, steering, suspension, or any other component.
-Similar to ‘Cat S,’ the ‘Cat N’ cars can return to the road after proper fixes.
+Category N: The ‘N’ stands here for Non-structural damage meaning the accident caused harm to brakes, steering, suspension, or any other component.
+Like ‘Cat S,’ the ‘Cat N’ cars can return to the road after proper fixes.

 Should You Buy a Cat S or Cat N Car?

-If you are purchasing it to make a profit, analyze carefully if after the repair it could give you a reasonable earning.
-You should also understand that ‘Cat S’ and ‘Cat N’ cars will sell at a lower price than the ones selling at a showroom, no matter how proper are the repairs.
+- If you are purchasing it to make a profit, analyze carefully if it could give you a reasonable earning after the repair.
+You should also understand that ‘Cat S’ and ‘Cat N’ cars will sell at a lower price than those selling at a showroom, no matter how proper the repairs are.

-Never buy a Cat N or Cat S car without taking a car inspection report (learn the difference between car check and car inspection).
+- Failed to inspect: Never buy a Cat N or Cat S car without taking a car inspection report (learn the difference between car check and car inspection).
 Services like RAC and AA have trained professionals who will identify the dangers related to the vehicle’s condition, its reliability in addition to any issues under the surface level.
-It will cost you a lot higher than our full auto check, but it can be invaluable when you go to insure a Cat S or Cat N vehicle.
+It will cost you a lot higher than our full auto-check, but it can be invaluable when you go to ensure a Cat S or Cat N vehicle.

 We have given the pros and cons of buying an insurance write-off, and now the ball is in your court.
-It is up to you to decide whether you are willing to take the risk with a proper assessment of the repairs or not.
+You must decide if you are willing to take the risk with a proper assessment of the repairs or not.
 Yes, you can buy a written-off vehicle at a fraction of the price of an undamaged car.
 But, it can be a huge gamble if your own evaluation of the car goes wrong.